 Very rarely, a vaccine may cause an allergic reaction, such as a rash or itching affecting some or all of the body.
 Even more rarely, children may have a severe reaction within a few minutes of the immunisation, causing difficulty breathing and possibly collapse.
 This is called anaphylaxis.
 A recent study has shown that one case of anaphylaxis is reported in about half a million immunisations given.
-Although allergic reactions can be worrying, treatment leads to a rapid and full recovery.
+The people who give immunisations are trained to deal with anaphylactic reactions, and treatment will lead to a rapid and full recovery.